 But I have prayed for my husband.
 I have laid hands on him while he’s sleeping with tears running down my face begging God to do a work in his heart and life.
 I have prayed that God would make him discontent with the status quo of legalism.
 I have prayed that Russ would lead us into a place where the spiritual climate was more healing and accepting.

 None of my prayers were answered overnight.
 See #1.

 But many of them were answered over the course of the last two years, and Russ has walked his own journey away from legalism.
 Somewhere along that journey, those separate paths converged, our hands were joined again, and we walked together into a better place.

 We still disagree about a lot of things.
 We still have our own spiritual walk, our own demons to shed, our own battles to fight.
 And that’s still okay.

 Please understand – I’m not saying that you should never be vocal about what God is teaching you, never talk to your husband about things that bother you, or just blindly and mindlessly follow him and completely ignore everything you are thinking and feeling.
 You are still your own person and God is teaching you things.
 It’s okay to have differing opinions from your spouse.
 What I AM talking about is grace, respect, patience, and not running ahead of the work God is trying to do in your husband’s life.

 Marriage is beautiful but it’s not always easy.
 I hope this post has given you some perspective for those times when you are out-of-sync with your spouse.

-Have you ever found yourself in this position when your journey doesn’t look like his?
+Have you ever found yourself in this position when your spiritual journey doesn’t look like his?
 How did you approach it?
 How do you think submission, prayer, and patience helped you and your marriage?
 And what did you do in the mean time?